-Schools are now under an obligation to provide remote education to pupils of compulsory school age who are self-isolating.
+Schools are now under an obligation to provide remote education to pupils of compulsory school age who are unable to attend school because of Covid-19 – i.e. they are required not to attend due Government guidance or law.
 As such, many schools are recording live lessons as a way to ensure that self-isolating pupils are provided with learning experiences as similar as possible to their classmates, whilst also avoiding the need for teachers to deliver the same lessons multiple times.

 - Why is data protection relevant?

 Creating video recordings of live lessons involves the processing of personal data of individuals featured (either by being visible or where their voices are captured).
 Schools, as data controllers, have a responsibility to ensure that any processing of personal data in this way is compliant with data protection law.
 As part of this, schools need to comply with the data protection principles set out in the General Data Protection Regulation (GDPR) when creating and sharing recordings of lessons.

 - How do schools make sure they are processing personal data lawfully?

 The first data protection principle provides that any processing of personal data must be lawful, fair and transparent.
 As such, the school must be able to identify an appropriate lawful basis for processing personal data captured in video recordings of lessons, in accordance with Article 6 GDPR.